RWKM274/Machine-Learning-Research/README.md

 # Machine-Learning-Research
-This repository will serve as a collection of machine learning resources, as well as examples we have created to demonstrate.
+This repository will serve as a collection of machine learning resources, as well as examples we have created to demonstrate them.